chharvey/counterpoint/spec/lexical-structure.md

 without affecting the syntax or semantics of the program.
 Whitespace tokens are not sent to the parser for syntactic analysis.

-The Solid compiler does not currently, but could in the future, recognize the following whitespace characters:
+The Solid lexical grammar does not currently recognize the following characters as whitespace:

 Code Point | Name                      | Block                       | Category
 ---------- | ------------------------- | --------------------------- | -------------------------